 There is a special place reserved in boatbuilder’s hell–I am quite certain of this– for people who glue their outer gunwales to the side of the boat.
 Yeah, yeah, I know it seems like a good idea at the time–makes ’em strong and clean and fair and fine.
 But for god’s sake, doesn’t anyone think the boat may someday need to be taken part to be worked on?
 And when you try to get the damned gunwales off, what fails?
 The side of the boat, that’s what.
 That poor, sad, tired 1/4″ plywood just wants to fly to bits.

 Argghhh.
 So wherever you are, Keith Steele, I am sending you to detention for the day.
-Thank heaven the gunwales were a bit rotten or I’d still be down their cursing you.
+Thank heaven the gunwales were a bit rotten or I’d still be down there cursing you.

 Okay.
 Enough venting.
 I cut all the rot out of the gunwales today, scarfed back the clean ends, and cleaned up the tortured sides of the boat.
 Then I milled new gunwale parts out of delicious clear Port Orford cedar, making my boat smell like the other place–boatbuilder’s heaven.